Member Spotlight

 Credible business branding has been revealed as a big issue for soloists.
 Is it our problem if people don’t take us seriously?
 I think it is.
 Here are some ways we can show the world we mean business.

-Karen Morath’s recent article, Meet two types of home-based business, and Sam Leader’s follow up, Small business credibility: You cannot be serious!, raised this issue and judging by the many comments on both articles, really hit a nerve.
+Karen Morath’s article, Running a home-based business in Australia, and Sam Leader’s follow-up, Small business credibility: You cannot be serious!, raised this issue and judging by the many comments on both articles, really hit a nerve.
 As a home-based soloist, it certainly struck a chord with me.

 But it got me thinking.
 Should we really give two hoots if people take us seriously or not?
 Is it our problem if people think working from home is all doonas and screaming kids?